 (Security Assessment aNd Engineering LABoratory │ www.KimLab.net)

-Our research interests lie primarily in building system that is hack-proof.
+Our research interests lie primarily in building "inherently secure, high-assurance, and provably secure systems and architectures" & "composable and scalable secure systems".
 For this, we are interested in theory, techniques, and tools to secure the system by both "designing-in" the necessary countermeasures and "engineering-out" vulnerabilities throughout the life cycle of the system.

 Especially, we focus on : ⑴ SDL (Security development lifecycle), ⑵ Threat modeling and risk assessment, ⑶ Security design & code review, ⑷ Supply chain security, ⑸ SOTA (Secure software updates over the air), ⑹ Security assessment & authorization such as Common Criteria, CMVP, SSE-CMM, RMF A&A, etc, ⑺ Blockchain & Crypto engineering.